-We begin by testing the main prediction of the model, that reforms towards greater checks and balances follow exogenous shocks to political stability.
+We begin by testing the main prediction of the model, that reforms towards more cohesive institutions with stronger executive constraints follow exogenous shocks to political stability.
 We first discuss the data and then the results.

-Data Our main measure of cohesive institutions comes from executive constraints as coded by the executive constraint ("xconst") variable in the Polity IV data.
-Among the possible measures available for a large number of countries during a long time, this is the one that best fits the checks and balance parameter $\theta$ in the theory.
-The coded executive constraints score lies between 1 and 7.
-We define a binary variable whereby a country is regarded as having cohesive institutions $(\theta \ge \frac{1-\alpha e}{\alpha(1-e)})$ if the score is greater than or equal to 5 and noncohesive otherwise.
-According to the Polity IV codebook, a value of 5 is the first level at which there are "substantial limitations of executive power" and the executive has to modify its proposals, is sometimes refused funds, needs approval for its appointments, and/or faces an independent judiciary - see Marshall and Jaggers (2010, pp. 24-25).
-Plotting the empirical distribution of scores over countries and years, one sees a two-peaked distribution with a local minimum at 4.
+Data Our main measure of cohesive institutions is the executive constraint ("xconst") variable in the Polity IV data, which is available for a large number of countries during a long period of time.
+The coded executive-constraints score is an integer in between 1 and 7.
+We define a binary variable whereby a country is regarded as having cohesive institutions ( $\theta \ge \frac{1-\alpha e}{\alpha(1-e)}$ in the model) if the score is greater than or equal to 5 and noncohesive otherwise.
+According to the Polity IV codebook, a value of 5 is the first level at which there are "substantial limitations of executive power", where a "legislature or council often modifies or defeats executive proposals", or "sometimes refused funds to the executive", and "the accountability group makes important appointments to administrative posts" - see Marshall and Jaggers (2010, pp. 24-25).
+We believe this measure reasonably well captures the essence of parameter $\theta$ in the theory, a constraint on how easily the incumbent elite can extract resources for itself.

+Plotting the empirical distribution of scores over countries and years, one observes a twopeaked distribution with a local minimum at 4.
 Using a score of 5 or higher as the cutoff, we obtain 171 reforms in an unbalanced panel with 167 countries and yearly observations since 1875.
+This is the measure we used to construct Figure 1 in the introduction.
 For expected turnover, we use several data sources.
 To approximate shocks with high turnover, (a high value of $\gamma_t$ ) in the model, we use a subset of leader exits, as in Besley et al (2011).
 They extend the leader post-war sample of Jones and Olken (2005) using the Archigos data set (Goemans, Gledtisch and Chiozza, 2009) plus biographical sources, namely Encyclopedia of Heads of States and Governments (Lentz, 1994, 1999) and Encyclopedia Britannica.
 Since 1875, 217 leaders - out of a total of 2095 - left office due to death from natural causes, illness, or (true) accidents, rather than due to elections, assassinations, coups, or civil wars.
 For a full description of the random leader exits, see Besley et al (2011).

-We refer to such events as random exits, where random means that the timing is exogenous to the variable(s) of interests.
-Unlike the previous work using such data, however, we do not interpret these exits as shocks to leader quality, but instead as shocks to expected turnover.
-The latter may reflect the fact that the ruling elite may not be able to present an equally powerful (or legitimate) successor to the deceased leader.
-This will result in a lower probability of remaining in power given the strength of the opposition.
-If random leader deaths events indeed represent higher expected turnover, as we are postulating, then we would expect actual political turnover to be higher after random exits.
-(At least this should be the case in weakly institutionalized polities, where the person in power is bound to have a much greater significance than in strongly institutionalized polities.)
+We refer to such events as random exits, where random refers to the timing being exogenous to the variable(s) of interests.
+Unlike previous work using such data, however, we do not interpret the exits as shocks to leader quality, but as shocks to expected turnover.
+This may reflect the ruling elite being unable to present an equally powerful (or legitimate) successor to the deceased leader, which results in a lower probability of remaining in power given the strength of the opposition.
+If random leader deaths events indeed represent higher expected turnover, as we are postulating, we expect actual political turnover to be higher after random exits.
+(At least this should be the case in weakly institutionalized polities, where the person in power is bound to have much greater significance than in strongly institutionalized polities.)
 We test this assumption below.